 I had never heard a racket like it before.
-I opened the hotel door expecting to see 1,000 teenage boys drunk on whiskey and high on espresso banging snare drums.
+I opened the hotel door expecting to see a parade of people banging drums.
 Instead, I saw the most intense rainstorm I’d ever seen.
 We were in the mountain town of Bajawa in Indonesia, and we were getting our first taste of the rainy season.
 At that moment, I learned that in Indonesia, when it hujans, it really pours.

-Every roof in Bajawa is made of tin, and the obese raindrops were causing a head-pounding banging.
+Every roof in Bajawa is made of tin, and the fat raindrops rattled the roofs like a snare drum.
 Anyone trying to sleep off a hangover was no doubt in hell.
 It was raining like a vengeful god was trying to wash away all the sinners into the ocean.
 So, I did what any normal person would do: I grabbed my camera and headed into the deluge.

 I found an awning where I could stay dry and see the street, but I quickly realized that nearly every business had shuttered its doors and the streets were empty save a few frolicking kids.
 It was reminiscent of a blizzard that paralyzes a city.
 Although it was 3pm, it was nearly dark.
 The streets turned into a rushing river, lightning strikes set off car alarms.
 I made a mental note to never store our bags on top of a minibus again, and to make sure and take my rain jacket everywhere.